This list includes "only famous" Jewish actors and actresses who were born in the period 1950-1959.

 Born in Portland, Maine to attorney Leonard Nelson and his wife, Merle Nelson, (attorney and state assemblywoman), Judd attended St. Paul's preparatory school in Concord, New Hampshire before majoring in philosophy at the prestigious Haverford College in Pennsylvania.
 The acting bug bit when he went to watch a friend's audition and was obliged to audition in order to stay.
 He won the role...

 Rick began his career as a radio DJ while he was still at high school which led to him writing, producing and being on air in his own show.
 He joined the Canadian TV series SCTV

 winning an Emmy for writing and portraying the character Bob McKenzie which became the basis for the film _Strange Brew_ which he co-wrote...

-Fred Melamed was born in New York City to Lou and Syma Melamed.
+Highly gifted, heavy-set character actor Fred Melamed was born in New York City to Lou and Syma Melamed.
 His father was a television producer, having contributed to such watershed comedies as Car 54, Where Are You, and Sargeant Bilko.
-Fred received his theatrical training at the Yale School of Drama, after which he appeared with resident companies including Minneapolis' Guthrie Theater...
+He received his theatrical training at the Yale School of Drama, after which he appeared with resident companies including Minneapolis' Guthrie Theater...

 The story goes that huggable stand-up comedian Howie Mandel, who ran a carpet business once upon a time, began his show biz career by chance while catching amateur night at the Comedy Store on the L.A.
 Sunset Strip during a vacation.
 Goaded on by friends to try out, a producer spotted him, hired him for an appearance on the comedy game show "Make Me Laugh," and the rest is history...